julianchurchill/text-adventure/README.md

   - Need 9.patch images for background to protect top and bottom sections from stretching and causing a black bleed into the text which makes it hard to read.
   - Scroll bar images need to compliment the parchment background...
   - Need images for drawable-mdpi|ldpi|hdpi|xhdpi
-  - Needs a complimentary font
+  - Needs a complimentary font or just try android:typeface="serif"
 - [UI] Action buttons could be bevelled, perhaps like gems?
 E.g. red ruby buttons
 - [FEATURE] Map - shows where you've not been yet, perhaps using different colours to show this
   - Areas need to be defined for each location - e.g.  Friary - so that the map can be annotated and revealed appropriately